l-ramirez-lopez/prospectr/README.md

 and [`RcppArmadillo`](http://cran.r-project.org/web/packages/RcppArmadillo/index.html)
 packages.

-Check the NEWS document for new functionality and general changes in the package.

-A vignette gives an overview of the main functions of the package.
+A vignette gives an overview of the main functionalities of the package.
 Just type `vignette("prospectr-intro")` in the console to access it.
 Currently, the following preprocessing functions are available:

- `resample`              : resample a signal to new coordinates by linear or spline interpolation `resample2`             : resample a signal to new coordinates using FWHM values
+ `continuumRemoval`      : continuum-removed absorbance or reflectance values
+ `savitzkyGolay`         : Savitzky-Golay filter (smoothing and derivatives)
+ `gapDer`                : gap-segment derivative
  `movav`                 : moving average
- `standardNormalVariate` : standard normal variate `msc`                   : multiplicative scatter correction
+ `standardNormalVariate` : standard normal variate (snv)
  `detrend`               : detrend normalization
+ `binning`               : average in column--wise subsets
+ `resample`              : resample a signal to new coordinates by linear or spline interpolation `resample2`             : resample a signal to new coordinates using FWHM values
  `blockScale`            : block scaling
  `blockNorm`             : sum of squares block weighting
- `binning`               : average in column--wise subsets
- `savitzkyGolay`         : Savitzky-Golay filter (smoothing and derivatives)
- `gapDer`                : gap-segment derivative
- `continuumRemoval`      : continuum-removed absorbance or reflectance values

 The selection of representative samples/observations for calibration of spectral models can be achieved with one of the following functions: